algorandfoundation/docs/docs/get-details/dapps/avm/teal/index.md

 // The global zero address is then pushed onto the stack. global ZeroAddress

 // the == operator will replace the last two fields with a 0 or a 1.
 If the value is 1, this is not a rekey transaction.
-This is a very important check for stateless smart contracts.
 ==

 // next the && operator is used to AND the two conditions in the third clause.